Praying to a Gracious God

 In the first segment of Psalm 90, Moses emphasized the eternality of God (vss.
 1-6).
 In the second segment, Moses focused on God’s wrath against our sin (vss.
 7-11).
 In these concluding verses, Moses meditates on God’s grace using three synonyms to speak of his undeserved mercy: “compassion” (vs. 13), “steadfast love” (vs. 14), and “favor” (vs. 17).

 To guide us in exploring the riches of God’s steadfast love, Moses offers eight prayer requests in these six verses.
-This list can serve as a good model for how an effective intercessor should pray.
+This list can serve as a good model to show us how an effective intercessor should pray.
 Of all the leaders Israel ever had, Moses was by far the greatest prayer warrior.
 Time and again he turned God’s attitude toward the nation from wrath to mercy by his powerful prayers of intercession.

 OUTLINE (subject completed)